DrJieGao/drjiegao.github.io/_pages/about.md

   <li> GenAI, AI agent, and multiagent learning for networking </li>
   <li> Quantum networks and quantum computing </li>
 </ul>
-Due to limited funding, strong preference is given to domestic students for master's positiions, with some exceptions.
+Due to limited funding, strong preference is given to domestic students for master's positions, although exceptions might be made depending on qualification.
 For details on my research, see [here](https://drjiegao.github.io//research/)

 Preference:
 <ul style="list-style-type:disc;">